 • The College of Communication, located at the Loop Campus, is known for incorporating digital technologies throughout its curriculum, state-of-the-art facilities, and its partnership with DePaul’s Digital Cinema program.

 • The College of Education is recognized for its success in preparing teachers for multicultural classrooms and its strategic partnerships with Chicago Public Schools, hospitals, and community agencies.

-• The School of Music is a premier program whose distinguished faculty include many members of the Chicago Symphony Orchestra and the Lyric Opera of Chicago.
-A new Music building is scheduled to open in 2018.
+• The School of Music is a premier program with distinguished faculty, including many members of the Chicago Symphony Orchestra and the Lyric Opera of Chicago.
+A new state-of-the-art music building opened in 2018.

 • The Theatre School is one of America’s oldest and most respected conservatory programs.
-It offers 12 highly structured majors with individualized attention to prepare students for practical experience in the world of theater.
-In 2013 The Hollywood Reporter ranked The Theatre School as the 17th-best drama school in the world.
+It offers 12 highly structured majors with individualized attention to prepare students for practical experience in the world of theatre.
+In 2015, The Hollywood Reporter ranked The Theatre School as one of the top 25 drama schools in the world.